 Elizabeth is a junior, majoring in biopsychology, cognition, and neuroscience.
 Her research interests include developmental psychopathology, the effect of psychiatric medication on cognition, and the role of the HPA-axis in depression.
 After graduation, Elizabeth plans to pursue a Ph.D. in clinical psychology.
 In her free time, Elizabeth enjoys running, spending time with friends, playing with her dogs, reading, and finding new music on Spotify.

 Ellie made her MiND Lab debut in the fall of 2014 when she was adopted by Dr. Hyde, his wife, and Muumi the cat.
 She enthusiastically performs her roles as cutest lab mascot, chief crumb patrol officer, and head of lab morale.
 Her current research interests include the finer arts of bladder control, the digestible properties of sticks, and an answer to the eternal question of “who’s a good girl?!”

-Anna is a senior majoring in Biopsychology, Cognition, and Neuroscience.
+Anna majored in biopsychology, cognition, and neuroscience.
 Her research interests include the effects of parental psychopathology on child development, childhood trauma, risk and resilience, and the efficacy of treatments designed for children and families.
-After graduating, she plans on pursuing a PhD in clinical psychology and using research to inform her practices as a child psychologist.
-In her free time, she enjoys napping, watching crime shows, and going to sporting events.

 Martha served as the first MiND lab lab manager from the Spring of 2013 to the Fall of 2015.